eslint/eslint/docs/developer-guide/contributing/README.md

 ## Submitting a [Pull Request](pull-requests.md)

 We're always looking for contributions from the community.
 This section explains the requirements for pull requests and the process of contributing code.

+## Signing the CLA

+In order to submit code or documentation to an ESLint project, you will need to electronically sign our Contributor License Agreement.
+The CLA is the commonly used Apache-style template, and is you giving us permission to use your contribution.
+You only need to sign the CLA once for any OpenJS Foundation projects that use EasyCLA.
+You will be asked to sign the CLA in the first pull request you open.